 Fraud - The Board of Governor’s regulation 3.003, Fraud Prevention and Detection, defines fraud as: an intentional misrepresentation or concealment of a material fact for the purpose of obtaining a benefit that would not otherwise be received, or inducement of another to act upon the intentional misrepresentation or concealment to his or her detriment.
 The Association of Certified Fraud Examiners (ACFE) defines “fraud” as: “The use of one’s occupation for personal enrichment through the deliberate misuse or misapplication of the employing organization’s resources or assets.”
 (Report to the Nation on Occupational Fraud and Abuse, 1999).

-Occupational fraud, waste, and abuse encompasses a wide variety of conduct by employees, managers, and principals of organizations ranging from pilferage to sophisticated investment swindles.
-Common violations include asset misappropriation, corruptions, false statements, false overtime, petty theft and pilferage, use of company property for personal benefit, and payroll and sick time abuses.
+Occupational fraud, waste, and abuse encompass a wide variety of conduct by employees, managers, and principals of organizations ranging from pilferage to sophisticated investment swindles.
+Common violations include asset misappropriation, corruption, false statements, false overtime, petty theft and pilferage, use of company property for personal benefit, and payroll and sick time abuses.
 The key is that the activity:

 is clandestine;